 Parameter Value Comment Consumer Alias - An alias for the consume transaction (max 16 characters).
 Offline Options Clear Data Select what will happen to the input data if the CAN subnetwork goes offline.
 Freeze Data Consistency Check Disabled When enabled, all frames in the transaction must be received before evalu- Enabled ation.
-The frames are verified to contain expected data according to the con- figuration.
+The frames are verified to contain expected data according to the configuration.
 Once verified, the fieldbus process data is updated with the recieved data.
 When disabled, all frames will be evaluated individually and the fieldbus process data is updated directly.
 The Offline Timeout will be set to 0.
-Offling Timegut 0 (defeult) Offline Timeout 0 (default) The maximum time before the transaction is considered to be lost.
+Offline Timeout 0 (default) The maximum time before the transaction is considered to be lost.
 Use 0 to disable the timeout.
 Valid Range: 0, 10 - 65535.
-Reception Trigger Byte Disabled When enabled, the Reception Trigger Byte is incremented each time a con- Enabled sume transaction is received.
-Reception Trigger Address First available address (default) If the Reception Trigger Byte is enabled, enter the address here.
-Transaction Status Byte Disabled When enabled, the Transaction Status Byte is updated every time the state of the transaction is changed.
-Enabled Transaction Status Address First available address (default) If the Transaction Status Byte is enabled, enter the address here.
+Reception Trigger Byte Disabled When enabled, the Reception Trigger Byte is incremented each time a consume transaction is received.
+Enabled Reception Trigger Address First available address (default) If the Reception Trigger Byte is enabled, enter the address here.
+Transaction Status Byte Disabled When enabled, the Transaction Status Byte is updated every time the status Enabled of the transaction is changed.
+Transaction Status Address First available address (default) If the Transaction Status Byte is enabled, enter the address here.

 Right click on 'Consume' to add another CAN frame.
-For the setup of CAN frames see "Configuration of CAN Frames" on page 38.
+For the setup of CAN frames see "Configuration of CAN Frames" on page 40.